butfirstchai.com

 Chocolate Date Balls

-These Chocolate Dates Balls are a delectable blend of dark chocolate and luscious date paste, creating a heavenly bite-sized delights.
-With just 3 to 4 ingredients and no refined sugar and no cooking, you can make these easy simple gluten-free sweet snack!
+These Chocolate Date Balls are a delectable blend of dark chocolate and luscious date paste, creating heavenly bite-sized delights.
+With just 3 to 4 ingredients and no refined sugar and no cooking, you can make these easy, simple sweet snacks!

 chocolate date balls flatlay

-You don't need an occasion to indulge in this naturally sweetened chocolate date balls.
-These sweet balls make a great option to gift for a Chocolate day, Valentine's day, etc. I mean, you don't have to wait for an occasion, rather make today for yourself and keep snacking...
+You don't need an occasion to indulge in these naturally sweetened chocolate date balls.
+These make a great option for gift-giving holidays.

-This was inspired by my dried fruits and nuts loaded dates energy balls recipe.
-I wanted to make a nut-free sweet balls with store-bought date paste and chocolate for my chocolate loving soul.
-These can be served both as dessert or snack with a cup of chai or coffee.
-I stored them in a jar on my coffee table and we slowly snacked on them through the week while binge watching The Diplomat.
+I wanted to make nut-free sweet balls with store-bought date paste and chocolate for my chocolate-loving soul.
+These can be served as a dessert or a snack with a cup of coffee.
+I stored them in a jar on my coffee table, and we slowly snacked on them through the week while watching The Diplomat.
 Is it a dessert or snack - mind game, I tell ya!

 Jump to: